Ten Approaches to the Harmonization of Doctrinal Disputes

 若言於世俗諦因緣道理四緣和合有法生者。 他亦於世俗諦因緣道理五蘊和合卽有人生。若五蘊雖和合無人生者、則四緣雖 和、亦無法生。齊有熏習種子因緣果有生不生不應道理故。通曰。所設諸難皆 有道理。有道理故、悉無不許無不許故、無所不通。

 Interpretation: Each of these objections is carried out based on its own valid reasoning.
-Since they are each based on their own valid reasoning, none of them are denied.
+Since each is based on its own valid reasoning, none of them are denied.
 Since none of them are denied, there is no point that can't be interpreted.

 What does this mean?
 In order to counter the non-Buddhists' attachment to oneness, to permanence, and belief in a self, we acknowledge the existence of the five aggregates, but say that there is no single self apart from the aggregates, since there is no soul apart from phenomena.
-It is like the [Vimalakīrti-nirdeśa-] sūtra says: "No self, no actor, no receiver [of the consequences of action]: it is due to causes and conditions that all phenomena are produced."
-42 It is also said [In the Mahāprajñāpāramitā-śāstra]: "It is like a third hand, or a second head."
-43 The self existing within the five aggregates is like this.
+It is like the [Vimalakīrti-nirdeśa-]sūtra says: “No self, no actor, no receiver [of the consequences of action]: it is due to causes and conditions that all phenomena are produced.”
+44 It is also said [In the Mahāprajñāpāramitā-śāstra]: “It is like a third hand, or a second head.”
+45 The self existing within the five aggregates is like this.
 In order to counter the attachment of the adherents of the two vehicles to the phenomena of the aggregates of the three times, one allows that there is a unitary self but not five aggregates.
 This is because even though there is a true self, beyond it there are no five phenomena.
-As a sūtra says: "When this same reality-body transmigrates through the five destinies, it is called 'sentient being.'"
-44
+As a sutra says: “When this same reality-body transmigrates through the five destinies, it is called ‘sentient being.’”
+46

 又言、一切衆生皆有佛性卽是我義。我者卽是如來藏義故。若對菩薩依甚深教如言取義 起損減執則許我法皆悉是有。如論說云、又此假我 是無常相是非有相是安住相是變相乃至廣說故。若對菩薩依法相教如言取義起增執、則許人法皆無所有。如經言。尙無我無衆生乃至智者見者、 何況當有色受想行。